TheDeanLab/navigate/docs/source/user_guide/software_configuration.rst

 Below this, we specify that only ``X``, ``Y`` and ``Z`` axes may be controlled by a joystick and we set the stage bounds for each of the axes.

+Below this, we set the minimum and maximum values for each axis.
+This can be used to set boundaries that prevent the stage from crashing into the sides of a chamber.

-Finally, we set the offset for each stage axis.
+Below this, we set the offset for each stage axis.
 This is an offset relative to other microscopes (e.g. ``microscope2``) specified in ``configuration.yaml``.
 In this case, ``microscope1`` is the reference microscope.
 Additional microscopes may ask the stage to move to a different offset in order to observe the sample at the same position as ``microscope1``.

+Finally, we set the flip flags.
+These are important for getting :ref:`multiposition <user_guide/gui_walkthrough:multiposition>` acquisitions to run properly.
+We set a convention in the software to expect that increasing value along an axis brings the sample further into our field of view.
+That is, increasing the x-axis position should bring the sample further to the right in the frame (in the case :ref:`Flip XY <user_guide/gui_walkthrough:LUT>` is toggled on) and increasing the y-axis position should bring the sample down.
+Increasing the z-position should bring the sample closer to the objective.
+If the stage behaves the opposite of any of these ways, it is prudent to set the flip flag.
+If set properly, the calculations for moving through multiple positions will be performed correctly.
+These only need to be configured once when setting up the microscope.

 -----------------